codebender828/breadstick/README.md

 Breadstick still has a few more features coming up.
 These include:
 - [x] Nuxt Server-side rendering support
 - [x] Replace peer dependency `animate-velocity` with `anime.js` for animations.
 Size benefits i.e `22KB -> 6KB`
+- [ ] Allow sharing of same application Vue instance.
+- [ ] Passing in values for position.
 - [ ] Replace internal portal with `PortalVue`
 - [ ] Create docs site with Vuepress